craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 27 22.md

 After some travel, this arterial joins with a Kings Road that links to [[Ootool]] and then [[Ungaethram]].
 It is made of Bloodstone (crit on 19+).

-After some travel, the party encounters a lone Chelicerae and its most recent live catch; a group of three "mercin"
+After some travel, the party encounters a lone Chelicerae and its most recent live catch; a group of three "mercenaries".
+- Krenzo is a half-duergar fighter.
+He is overbearing and speaks for his group.
+Secretly he desires a simple life.
+- Wyruq, the Grave Presence is a bluescaled dragonborn barbarian/paladin of .
+He is stoic and speaks sternly.
+He owes his life to Krenzo and would do anything for him.
+- Blug Fpurgz is a kuo-toa